yolain/ComfyUI-Easy-Use/README.en.md

 **v1.1.2 (2024/3/25)**

+- Optimized some of the recommended nodes for slots related to EasyUse
 - Added **Enable ContextMenu Auto Nest Subdirectories** The setting item is enabled by default, and it can be classified into subdirectories, checkpoints and loras previews
 - Added `easy sv3dLoader`
 - Added `easy dynamiCrafterLoader`